aleutcss/objects.media/README.md

 # Media

-The Media object module is inuitcss’ implementation of [Nicole Sullivan](https://twitter.com/stubbornella)’s <cite>media object</cite>—the poster child of OOCSS.
+The Media object module is aleutcss’ implementation of [Nicole Sullivan](https://twitter.com/stubbornella)’s <cite>media object</cite>—the poster child of OOCSS.